Skip to main content

 If system replacement is what you are looking for a contractor should provide a size assessment of your home.
 Ensuring your home’s air conditioning system is sized correctly is important for your comfort when it comes to single stage systems and base line models of air conditioning systems.
 Higher SEER rated equipment or multistage or variable speed equipment will provide superior comfort than most of the base line models, and also result in savings on your utility bill.
 A good contractor will provide several options and be able to explain the difference and benefits of each system.
 Ask about what methods the contractor used to determine the size requirement of the air conditioning system for your home.
 Manual J software, blower door tests, HERs raters(for new construction, required in certain areas) and other technologies are used by quality contractors to determine this.

-What Does a Contractor Do?
+What Does an HVAC Contractor Do?

 After you have found a contractor you can work with you may wonder what to expect next while they are working at your house.
 A contractor will typically carry out these tasks during installation, repairs or maintenance.